-Term Definition Hacking The term given to someone who tries to gain unauthorised access to a computer system in order to steal or corrupt data Trap-door program code A trap-door is a code that allows a programmer to gain access to a secure computer system at some later date - it is also known as back door program code Trojan Horse A destructive program that pretends to be a benign application.
+Term Definition Hacking The term given to someone who tries to gain unauthorised access to a computer system in order to steal or corrupt data Intranet An intranet is a service making use of

+Trap-door program code the technologies of the world wide web to share information within a single organisation over it's internal network.
+A trap-door is a code that allows a programmer to gain access to a secure computer system at some later date - it is also known as back door program code Trojan Horse A destructive program that pretends to be a benign application.
 Unlike a virus, Trojan horses do not replicate themselves but they can be just as destructive.
 One of the most dangerous types of Trojan horse is a program that claims to rid your computer of viruses but instead introduces viruses on to your computer Virus A program designed to replicate and spread on its own, preferably without a user's knowledge.
 The spread by attaching themselves to another program, such as word processing or spreadsheet programs, or the boot sector of a diskette.
 A more dangerous type of virus is one capable of transmitting itself across a network and bypassing security systems - see Worm Worm A program that spreads itself over a network, duplicating itself as it goes